-Parasite egg shedding varies among individuals on a farm, with some animals acting as high shedders, contributing disproportionately to pasture contamination without showing clinical illness.
+We offer pooled fecal egg count for large and small ruminants and horses.
+In these species, parasite egg shedding varies among individuals on a farm, with some animals acting as high shedders, contributing disproportionately to pasture contamination without showing clinical illness.
 Pooling samples is a cost-effective method for monitoring parasite burden and pasture contamination, offering a practical alternative to individual testing.
 Samples should still be submitted individually, as pooling is performed in the lab to ensure equal representation from each sample.

-Special notes:
+Special Notes:

 - For sample submission for "Fecal Egg Count on Pooled Samples" test, please collect 15-20 fecal samples from different individual animals (at least 15-20 gm each) and submit each sample in a separate resealable leak proof bag or tightly locked container.
 Don't pool samples.
-The parasitology lab team will do this. - If you have a small herd and 15-20 individual samples are not feasible, please communicate with our team and we will inform you on the number of samples to be submitted depending on your herd size. . - ☐ If any cestode segments, worms, or abnormal blood are found in the feces, indicate this on the form. - Some developmental stages of protozoan parasites are too fragile to withstand transport by courier.
+The parasitology lab team will do this. - If you have a small herd and 15-20 individual samples are not feasible, please communicate with our team and we will inform you on the number of samples to be submitted depending on your herd size. - lacktriangle If any cestode segments, worms, or abnormal blood are found in the feces, indicate this on the form. - Some developmental stages of protozoan parasites are too fragile to withstand transport by courier.
 Ideally, testing should be performed at the practitioner's laboratory by examining saline wet mounts of fresh, warm feces.
-Alternatively, a sample can be examined at the diagnostic laboratory if delivered within 30 minutes of passage (Please communicate with the lab, as this needs to be done via direct smear). - ☐ Most parasites (except certain protozoans) are detectable and identifiable in fecal samples examined up to three days after collection, provided the samples have been refrigerated.
+Alternatively, a sample can be examined at the diagnostic laboratory if delivered within 30 minutes of passage (Please communicate with the lab, as this needs to be done via direct smear). - Most parasites (except certain protozoans) are detectable and identifiable in fecal samples examined up to three days after collection, provided the samples have been refrigerated.
 If more than three days may elapse between collection and examination (or if samples cannot be refrigerated), please contact the lab for instructions on how to preserve the samples for longer periods for fecal egg count or fecal float submissions.